Frenzie/nimbler/docs/docs.md

 ### 4. Show/Hide Specific Window Types

-By default, Fuzzy Windows will show all types of windows.
-You can choose to ignore an entire type of window, like Dock, if you wish.
-Here's how you'd do it for all types of windows:
+By default, Nimbler will show only normal windows.
+You can choose to ignore or display an entire type of window, like Dock, if you wish.
+Here's how you'd ignore all types of windows:

 ```
 show_windows_normal=0